canonical/microceph/docs/tutorial/get-started.rst

      Services: mds, mgr, mon
         Disks: 0

-Your cluster deployment summary will include your node's hostname, i.e. ``ubuntu`` and IP address, i.e. ``10.246.114.49``, along with information about the services running and storage available.
-Notice that we have a healthy cluster with one node and three services running, but no storage allocated yet.
+Your cluster deployment summary contains your node's hostname (IP address).
+In our case, it's ``ubuntu`` (``10.246.114.49``), along with information about the services running and available storage.
+You'll notice that the cluster is healthy with one node and three services running, but no storage has been allocated yet.

+Now that the cluster is initialised, we'll add some storage to the node.

 Add storage
 -----------

 Let's add storage disk devices to the node.

-We will use loop files, which are file-backed object storage daemons (OSDs) convenient for setting up small test and development clusters.
+We will use loop files, which are file-backed Object Storage Daemons (OSDs) convenient for setting up small test and development clusters.
 Three OSDs are required to form a minimal Ceph cluster.

+Execute the following command:

 .. code-block:: none